delfair/blastxml_parser/README.md

 ## blastxml_parser

-Writing scripts in Perl, Python or similar to parse the good bits from NCBI-BLAST reports is of course a great execise in using regular expressions etc. In my experience a better way to parse XML (blastxml) reports is ... using XML.
+Writing scripts in Perl, Python or similar to parse the good bits from NCBI-BLAST reports is of course a great exercise in using regular expressions etc. In my experience a better way to parse XML (blastxml) reports is ... using XML.
 More specifically, XSLT is a powerful and native XML method for transforming XML documents: https://www.w3schools.com/xml/xsl_intro.asp

 This is a set of XSL stylesheets for transforming valid & well-formed NCBI-BLAST blastxml reports.
 These transforms generate simple html formatted output.
 They are easy to understand, and to modify if you want to parse out different fields, or generate output formatted as XML, plain text etc.